 Intermediate assessment provides an opportunity to more accurately determine the visual magnitude of a proposal.
-This involves 3D modelling which can account for many of the factors that influence magnitude including intervening topography, the different distances at which turbines will be visible, and spacing between individual and clusters of turbines.
+This involves 3D modelling, which can account for many of the factors that influence magnitude including intervening topography and the different distances at which solar arrays will be visible.